intermine/im-docs/docs/get-started/create-your-mine.rst

 3. Create databases
 --------------------------

-Just as in the demo, you will create your two InterMine databases.
+Just as in the demo, you will create your InterMine databases.

 ::